sign-language-processing/sign-language-processing.github.io/src/index.md

 ### (Brief) History of Signed Languages and Deaf Culture

 Throughout modern history,
-spoken languages were dominant, so much so that signed languages struggled to be recognized as languages in their own right and educators developed misconceptions that signed language acquisition might hinder the development of speech skills.
+spoken languages were dominant, so much so that signed languages struggled to be recognized as languages in their own right, and educators developed misconceptions that signed language acquisition might hinder the development of speech skills.
 For example, in 1880, a large international conference of deaf educators called the "Second International Congress on Education of the Deaf" banned teaching signed languages, favoring speech therapy instead.
 It was not until the seminal work on American Sign Language (ASL) by @writing:stokoe1960sign that signed languages started gaining recognition as natural, independent, and well-defined languages, which inspired other researchers to further explore signed languages as a research area.
-Nevertheless, antiquated notions that deprioritized signed languages continue to do harm and subjects many to linguistic neglect [@humphries2016avoiding].
+Nevertheless, antiquated attitudes that placed less importance on signed languages continue to inflict harm and subject many to linguistic neglect [@humphries2016avoiding].
 Several studies have shown that deaf children raised solely with spoken languages do not gain enough access to a first language during their critical period of language acquisition [@murray2020importance].
 This language deprivation can lead to life-long consequences on the cognitive, linguistic, socio-emotional, and academic development of the deaf [@hall2017language].